tc39/proposal-pattern-matching/README.md

 ### Custom expression matchers

-Any identifier, dotted or bracketed expressions, and/or function calls can be immediately prefixed with [`^`](#pin-operator).
-Anything more complex must be wrapped in parentheses such as `^(foo + 1)`.

-The expression following `^` is then evaluated.
+The expression following a [`^`](#pin-operator) in a match pattern is evaluated.
 If the result is an Object with a `[Symbol.matcher]` key, then the engine fetches that key, throws if it’s present and not a function, and calls it on the matchable.
-The result, like `IterationResult`s, must return an `Object`, with a truthy `matched` property, for the match to be considered successful.
+The result, like `IterationResult`s, must return an Object with a truthy `matched` property for the match to be considered successful.

 Otherwise, a `SameValueZero` test is performed against the matchable.